sagnikbanerjee15/Corn_vs_PS/README.md

 Generate genome guided assembly using PsiCLASS and also with Stringtie2 Merged annotations from PsiCLASS and Stringtie2 (13043 genes and 32836 transcripts) using gffcompare These are all PS IA16 genes and transcripts

+## Counts generation (Salmon)

+Transcripts from PS_IA16 and B73v4 were merged together (106384 genes and 228888 transcripts)
+Read counts were generated using salmon